 The first step in a successful compensation application is determining whether you have grounds to claim.
 Your lawyer will seek to prove the cause for the claim – that is, that you were injured, contracted an illness, or that your condition deteriorated faster than it would otherwise have done.

-The second criteria is liability.
+The second criteria tackle the matter of liability.
 Someone needs to have breached their duty of care towards you, resulting in your injury or illness.
-This could be at a personal level, like a nurse giving an incorrect dosage of medication, or at an institutional level, such as cost cutting measures in a hospital which meant scanning equipment was not maintained and working correctly and your diagnosis was subsequently delayed.
+This could be at a personal level, like a nurse giving an incorrect dosage of medication.
+Or at an institutional level, such as cost-cutting measures in a hospital which meant scanning equipment was not maintained and working correctly and you suffer a delayed diagnosis.

 Proof of pain and suffering comes from your medical records together with a report from an independent medical expert.
 The latter is important as it will help show that another professional in a similar role would not have committed the same act of negligence.

-In addition to general damages, special damages are paid for financial loss or expense you have endured as the result of your injury.
+In addition to general damages, they pay special damages for financial loss or expense you have endured as the result of your injury.
 This can include loss of earnings – including expected overtime or bonuses, the cost of additional treatment or at-home nursing care, prescription costs and travel expenses.
-If you have been left with a disability and need to make changes to your home, this can be reflected in the amount of special damages requested.
+If you suffer a disability and need to make changes to your home, this is part of the special damages you request.

-Claims involving brain damage and spinal injury, where a patient’s long-term prognosis may not be clear, can take years to process.
+Claims involving brain injury and spinal damage, where a patient’s long-term prognosis isn’t always clear, can take years to process.
 Where the other party admits liability, your solicitor can request an interim compensation payment so you do not suffer financial hardship.
-This amount will be deducted from the final agreed payment with your medical negligence lawyer.
+This amount comes out of the final agreed payment with your medical negligence lawyer.

 Compensation Claim Processing Times